 An e-commerce recommendation engine is based on 2 things:

-Visitors of the website usually have more purchases and interactions, especially over the long run.
+Visitors of the website usually have more purchases and interactions, especially in the long run.
 For example, a lot of people have been customers of Amazon for years.
 The decision-making process for buying a phone, book, … is also a lot shorter in comparison to buying a house or car.
-Which means that in a shorter period of time there are more interactions that lead to the purchase of a product.
+This means that in a shorter period of time there are more interactions that lead to the purchase of a product.
 With a webshop, a lot of people already have an account with certain demographics such as age and gender.

 The outcome is: